10 Summer Movies to Broaden Kids’ Perspectives

 Discussion questions: Why do you think people might be critical that the story is anchored in the coming-of-age tale of a white girl?
 Do you think the characters are realistic representations of the time, or are they stereotypes?
 How do we know?

 A girl living in England struggles to pursue her soccer dreams while also respecting her parent’s traditional Indian values.
 This feel-good story grounds the popular “follow your heart” theme in relevant discussions about second-generation immigrant families and cultural identity.

-Discussion questions: How does the film compare to the novel (Simon vs. the Homo Sapiens Agenda)?
-Do you think these childhood experiences later affect someone as an adult?
-What other secrets do you think students may be struggling with in high school?
+Discussion questions: How does the film compare to the novel it’s based on (Simon vs. the Homo Sapiens Agenda)?
+How do you think these childhood experiences might later affect someone as an adult?
+What other type of secrets do you think students may be struggling with in high school?
 How might it affect their relationships with their classmates?

 - New York Daily News – A way to stop low-income kids’ summer learning slide